Our site also has specific information about

 Work experience is when your child has a short-term placement with an employer.
 This helps them find out what it’s like to have a job.

-Teachers can use the ‘A Job Well Done’ class materials to help students with disability prepare for work experience.
+Teachers can use the ‘A Job Well Done’ class materials to help students with disabilities prepare for work experience.
 These cover important workplace skills like:

 - interview skills